Reserves Request Form

 Reserves staff will upload articles, book excerpts, audio, and video clips on Brightspace, within our policy.

-- One chapter per book and no more than 10% of the book, if protected by copyright, or one article per journal issue.
+- One chapter per book and no more than 10 percent of the book, if protected by copyright, or one article per journal issue.

 - 15 items maximum for items that need copyright permission (articles from electronic databases do not require copyright permission).
 The limit for copyright fees is $200 total for each permission granted for reserves use.